ochudidesterio/AAD-candy-coded/README.md

 ### Map Intent

-This is an intent showing a hard coded google map location and its launched on clicking the location item on the options menu
+This is an intent showing a hard coded google map location and its launched on clicking the location item on the menu

 ![map Intent](https://github.com/ochudidesterio/AAD-candy-coded/blob/master/images/MapIntent.png?raw=true)